Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 He’s not the usual catastrophic event and as such people tend to not deal with him in the usual way.

-A few idiots are standing by the way side, glancing about nervously for even the chance to bare witness to the legendary Slayer of Billions himself.
+A few idiots are standing by the way side, glancing about nervously for even the chance to bear witness to the legendary Slayer of Billions himself.

 Even still are a handful more.
-The truly suicidal, who are here to approach and talk to him.
+The truly suicidal, who are here to approach and talk to him for any number of reasons.
 After all, speaking with him would be the interview of the century, and anyone with the balls to do that would get any journalism job they liked with any agency in the kingdoms, though they’d probably rather get a job in another dimension.
-“Interviewed Chaos and lived to talk about it” is a bitching-good resume bullet in any universe.
+“Interviewed Chaos and lived to talk about it” is a bitching-good resume bullet in any reality.
+This of course skirts around all the other reasons people might want to hit up Chaos.
+She’s heard of a few would-be heroes be destroyed in an instant by simply challenging him for revenge.
+Further down the line are even weirder sorts who attempt to ask him out on dates or get him to autograph things.

 Order shakes her head at it all.
 There’s a part of her that wishes people would care about her poking her head out of a garbage can as much as when he does, but she knows it’s not because he’s more important, it’s just because they’re not used to him.